Sewing is quickly gaining in popularity again.

 Which is Better: Manual or Computerized?

-Computerized machines come with more options and have options that make some tasks really easy.
+Computerized machines come with more options and have options that make some tasks really easy and are generally better for embroidery and quilting.
 With the push of a button you can thread a needle, start/stop it, create a button hole or change to many different stitch patterns.
-However, these machines can be more of a learning curve because there are so many options.
+However, these machines can be more of a learning curve because there are so many options available.

 Manual machines don’t have have as many options, but have all the ones you will need for a beginner.
 When you are starting out you really don’t need 40 stitches or 8 different buttonholes or any other fancy features of some of the more expensive machines.
 A really good quality mechanical machine is usually a good place to start out.
 This is especially true for youngsters.
 Fewer options and less computerized parts also means you will have a lot fewer things that can go wrong.
 Click here to see some sewing machines I recommend for small children.